nsmryan/itscomputersciencetime.com/content/2023-07-09-Zig-Assembly-Look.md

 +++
-After reading [these](https://owen.cafe/posts/six-times-faster-than-c) [two](https://owen.cafe/posts/the-same-speed-as-c) very interesting posts on the assembly output of clang and gcc on a small problem, and how to achieve better results, I wondered what this would look like in Zig.
+After reading [these](https://owen.cafe/posts/six-times-faster-than-c) [two](https://owen.cafe/posts/the-same-speed-as-c) very interesting posts on the assembly output of clang and gcc on a small problem, and how to achieve better results, I wondered what this would look like in Zig (using Zig master on godbolt).

 ## Set Up